stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 Mathematics allows us to study formalisms at a more general level, and this in turn enables us to make discoveries that would be unattainable with linguistic methods.
 For example, we will be able to show that allowing $n$-grams of varying length does not fundamentally change our negative $n$-gram model, and this will be true no matter how long the $n$-grams are.
 We can make claims that are provably correct for every negative $n$-gram grammar.
-And we can do that even though are infinitely many such grammars (because there are infinitely many values $n$ may take) and it is impossible to ever look at each one of them.
+And we can do that even though there are infinitely many such grammars (because there are infinitely many values $n$ may take) and it is impossible to ever look at each one of them.
 Our mathematical proof will also tell us exactly why this fact holds and under what circumstances it would no longer go through.
 And by extension, the mathematics tells us that there is a whole class of models that are equivalent to ours in terms of what they claim about the nature of an English speaker's cognitive ability to distinguish the well-formed *blink* from the ill-formed *kbinl*.
 Buckle up everyone, we have some mathematical analysis to do!